yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 provisional write, a Raft entry is made on the appropriate tablet and after the transaction commits, a Raft entry is made on all the involved tablets to _apply the transaction_.
-Applying a transaction here means converting its writes from provisional records to regular writes.
+Applying a transaction here means converting its writes from provisional writes to regular writes.

 Provisional writes are handled similarly to the normal writes in the single-shard transaction case but are written as provisional records